virgesmith/neworder/docs/examples/parallel.md

 !!! note "MPI"
     Whilst *neworder* doesn't provide MPI communication functionality, it caches the MPI rank and size (which are assumed to be constant), and the functions `neworder.mpi.rank()` and `neworder.mpi.size()` can be used to inspect these values.

-As always, the neworder framework expects an instance of a model class, subclassed from `neworder.Model`, which in turn requires a `neworder.Timeline` object:
+As always, the neworder framework expects an instance of a model class, subclassed from `neworder.Model`, which in turn requires a timeline, in this case a `neworder.LinearTimeline` object:

 {{ include_snippet("examples/parallel/model.py", "run") }}